 Shovel (d8, Bulky)

 The Bucket.
-Deep within the crumbling stone of a former prison-castle, remade crabmen crawl on barnacle crusted steel and weld unrivalled Deep Water machinery.
-The reformed criminals are still reeling from the recent attack by pirates from the north; the pirates appeared out of nowhere and kidnapped the crabmen’s leader, Motley, along with ten other workers.
+Behind the closed-drawbridge of an ancient prison-castle, remade crabmen crawl on barnacle crusted steel and weld unrivalled Deep Water machinery.
+These reformed criminals are still reeling from a recent attack by pirates from the north; they appeared out of nowhere and kidnapped the crabmen’s leader, Motley, along with ten other workers.

 Crabman HP 9